 With the placebo effect the simple act of taking a tablet can make a person feel its benefits.
 Belief is a powerful thing indeed.

 However, this is not just a psychological phenomenon (all in the mind or tricks or fakery); it has a biological basis.
 In other words, simply taking a sugar pill while thinking it’s a pain killer can lead to a release in endorphins, alleviating pain.
-In effect the mind/body interaction is giving them a healing response.
+In effect the mind/body interaction is gives a healing response.

 Thousands of studies have been done on placebos and it has been demonstrated that it is very common in headache treatment and back pain.